 Starting with one of the boldest options in the mid-century modern color palette, we couldn’t pass up one of the most popular hues from the 50s and 60s—mustard and gold yellows.
-These shades compliment other warm tones in a room and add a hint of color to the more subtle wooden furniture elements often associated with this era.
+These shades complement other warm tones in a room and add a hint of color to the more subtle wooden furniture elements often associated with this era.

-Calming, restoring, and welcoming, the down-to-earth tones of teal and taupe compliment neary any shade in the mid-century modern color palette.
+2. Earthy Teals or TaupesCalming, restoring, and welcoming, the down-to-earth tones of teal and taupe complement nearly any shade in the mid-century modern color palette.
+Take, for example, the Angeline Bench and its warm turquoise fabric and rustic finish.
 We especially love this color in areas that demand the most relaxation and peace like home offices and bedrooms.
 Browse our entire suite of desks for a selection of complimentary office pieces, or paint a bedroom accent wall and pair it with the stately and stunning Albaninni Standard Bed.